graceflan/MSc-Slurm-Code-Pt-1/README.md

 sbatch *script-name*.sh
 ```

-To copy a file in to the server, this one is the names of the DNA sequence files
+To copy a file in to the server, this one is the names of the DNA sequence files.
+This should just have the unique prefixes of all your documents ex.
+Sample_1
+Sample_2
+Sample_3
+NOT
+Sample_1.txt
+OR
+Sample
+Sample
 ```
-scp test_name_file.txt DIR/DIR/pwd
+scp *sample_name_file*.txt DIR/DIR/pwd
 ```

 For putting the fastqc-slurm script file in the server for slurm